chrisckwong821/Blog/_posts/crawl-fx_news.md

 class QuotesSpider(scrapy.Spider):
     name = 'fxnews'
-    #days would be a system arguement, which is fed from a bash script
+    # days would be a system arguement, which is fed from a bash script
-    #scrapy allow system arguements without use of sys.parse eg:
+    # scrapy allow system arguements without use of sys.parse eg:
-    # `scrapy crawl fxnews -a days=5` would fed days=5 into the __init__ of the spider
+    # $ scrapy crawl fxnews -a days=5`

     def __init__(self,days):
         self.days = int(days)
         self.pairs = ['EURUSD','USDJPY','EURGBP']